Seyyed-Reza-Mashhadi/Azure-Data-Factory-Project/README.md

 - Optimized storage format via Parquet.
 - Schema transformation from raw transactional data to Star Schema for data analytics purposes.
 - Pipeline Parameterization with ForEach + dynamic datasets for scalability.
-- Automated error handling with Delete Activity on pipeline failures.
 - End-to-end validation using SQL queries and Power BI.